-Offsite construction is evolving at pace in an industry that’s often slow to adopt new practices.
+Offsite and modular building construction is evolving at pace in an industry that’s often slow to adopt new practices.
 With a relatively small number of contractors set up to fully embrace it, this month we look at the experience of early adopter Laing O’Rourke and ask where next for this disruptive methodology.

 “Our view on modern methods of construction (MMC) is that it unlocks the potential to drive much quicker programs and greater degrees of productivity,” says firm advocate and Laing O’Rourke head of UK Building Paul McNerney.
 “We talk about 70:60:30 as the guiding metric, which is taking 70% of the project into an offsite environment, being able to use 60% of the [traditional build] resources required and take 30% off the program.”